-- a) Advocate for ratification of, and adherence to the UN Firearms Protocol; - b) Support the adoption of a National SALW Control Strategy; - c) Demand that the Government publish an annual arms export report; - d) Support the establishment of an effective National SALW Commission; - e) Promote SALW transparency through regular parliamentary oversight of SALW Control mechanisms; and - f) Initiate the adoption or amendment of SALW Control related legislation as recommended by the Arms Exports Analysis Report.
-20
+- a.
+Advocate for adherence to the EU Directive on the Control of the Acquisition and Possesion of Weapons - b.
+Support the adoption of a National SALW Control Strategy; - c.
+Support the establishment of an effective National SALW Commission; - d.
+Promote SALW transparency through regular parliamentary oversight of SALW Control mechanisms